oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-sovereign-controls/implementation.md

 ```

 ## 3. Quota Policies
-Use Quota Policies in Oracle Cloud Infrastructure to control resource creation based on a region within Compartments/Tenancy.
+Use Quota Policies in Oracle Cloud Infrastructure to control resource creation based on a region within compartments/tenancy.
 Quota Policies limit the number of resources that can be created in a Compartment/Tenancy based on the region.
-In this example the customer wants to make sure there's no quota available in the regions other than `eu-frankfurt-2` region.
+In this example the customer wants to ensure there is no quota available in the regions other than `eu-frankfurt-2` region.
 ```
 zero compute-core quota /*/ in tenancy where request.region != 'eu-frankfurt-2'
 zero database quota /*/ in tenancy where request.region != 'eu-frankfurt-2'